Terradue/doc-challenges/source/participant.rst

 Join a Challenge
 ----------------

-On the top menu bar, the user can click on **Join a Challenge”**and then select a challenge by clicking on the challenge name.
+On the top menu bar, the user can click on **Join a Challenge** and then select a challenge by clicking on the challenge name.
 Challenges to be joined can also be accessible from the home page.

 Then the user access to a description of the challenge with the ability to join the challenge.